finos/rune-dsl/documentation/rosetta-modelling-component.md

 }
 ```

+#### Triple-Dot Syntax

-Notice that most fields of Michael Scott are actually `empty`.
-We can simplify this by using the triple-dot keyword `...`, which will implicitly assign `empty` to all absent attributes.
+Notice that in the example above most fields of Michael Scott are actually `empty`.
+Types with many optional attributes is common practice in Rosetta models such as the CDM, and assigning `empty` to them explicitly can be verbose.
+We can solve this by using the triple-dot keyword `...`, which will implicitly assign `empty` to all absent attributes.
 ``` Haskell
 Employee {
   name: "Dwight Schrute",